4 Simple (and easy!) ways to kickstart your digestion for fall

 Increase Fibrous Food

-The health of your digestion relies very heavily on your ability to eliminate waste, and the health of your gut microbiome.
-Good bacteria in your microbiome keep bad bacteria in check, they support your immune system, produce essential vitamins, decrease inflammation, help to break down food, and they even contribute to a healthy metabolism.
+The health of your digestion relies very heavily on your ability to eliminate waste and the health of your gut microbiome.
+Good bacteria in your microbiome keep bad bacteria in check, support your immune system, produce essential vitamins, decrease inflammation, help to break down food, and they even contribute to a healthy metabolism.

 Stewed Apples with Prunes Recipe

-• When the water comes to a boil add 1-2 apples (cored and chopped) and 1/4 cup chopped prunes
+• When the water comes to a boil, add 1-2 apples (cored and chopped) and 1/4 cup chopped prunes

 • Add 1/4 tsp cinnamon and optionally 1/4 tsp cardamom and 1/4 tsp nutmeg)